-Kelsey Devoille is a Licensed Marriage and Family Therapist practicing in the Kirkland area of Washington State.
+Kelsey Devoille is a Licensed Marriage and Family Therapist practicing in Redmond, Washington.
 She received her Masters of Science in Marriage and Family Therapy from Seattle Pacific University and her Bachelor of Arts in Psychology and Finance from the University of Washington.
 She is a member of International Association of Eating Disorder Professionals and a member of the American Association of Marriage and Family Therapists.
 Kelsey is also an Washington State Approved Supervisor, offering oversight and guidance to therapists who are the process of seeking licensure.

 With a lifelong passion for horses, she has been competing and instructing in our local equestrian community for over 15 years.
 She has worked with children and adults taking their first tentative steps on a horse to experienced competitors looking to move up the levels.
 She has earned her USPC “A” rating and has competed through the Intermediate and CIC 1* level in the sport of 3 day eventing, giving her a solid understanding of the competitive environment and sports psychology.
 She is also trained through the 2nd level of Parelli Natural Horsemanship, providing a solid foundation in reading horse/human interaction and understanding natural herd dynamics.